Kerstin Tack

 Kerstin Tack (born 11 November 1968) is a German politician of the Social Democratic Party (SPD) who served as a member of the Bundestag from the state of Lower Saxony from 2009 until 2021.
-She is the Member of the German Bundestag for Stadt Hannover I in Lower Saxony.
+She served as a Member of the German Bundestag for Stadt Hannover I in Lower Saxony.

 Political career

 Tack first became a member of the Bundestag in the 2009 German federal election.
 She was a member of the Committee on Labour and Social Affairs.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Tack was part of the working group on social affairs, led by Karl-Josef Laumann, Barbara Stamm and Andrea Nahles.

 In August 2020, Tack announced that she would not stand in the 2021 federal elections but instead resign from active politics by the end of the parliamentary term.